 And many others thought it was either laughable or something to avoid.

-We have uh close to 25% and I think the numbers going up and we'll do a great job.
+We have close to 25%, and I think the number's going up.

-There are no better builders than we have in New York and a big percentage of that is black and minority folks.
+There are no better builders than we have in New York, and a big percentage of that is black and minority folks.

 So I just want to thank everybody in the room for being here.

-I look forward to some questions and thank you and thank you Jesse.
+I look forward to some questions.

-If you're a black neighborhood that's rising and that has a little extra money, you would like to create a local bank with a black president serving a black community, helping black small businesses get loans, big government.
+If you're a black neighborhood that's rising and that has a little extra money and you would like to create a local bank with a black president serving a black community helping black small businesses get loans, big government in Washington has rigged the game against you.

 And you can go through area after area where bureaucratic red tape and big government has made it harder and harder for minorities to rise.

-Donald Trump is seeing and talking with people that he has not met with before it'd be almost like Hillary Clinton uh going to meet with uh with white men in rural America.
+Donald Trump is seeing and talking with people that he has not met with before.

-I mean it'll be a great education for her but bring take her back to her Arkansas roots.
+I mean, it'll be a great education for her.

-He's talking to people, he is he is getting a much clearer philosophical approach.
+He is getting a much clearer philosophical approach.

 And as a natural job creator, a real businessman who knows how to create jobs, he can bring a great deal to the African American and Latino communities on the job creation front.